flowcytometry/MCTA/README.txt

 Sample_37.fcs ---------------------- Flow cytometry experimental data used
                                      as an example (control group of mice).
 Sample_39.fcs ---------------------- Flow cytometry experimental data used
-                                     as an example (infected group of mice). in.dat ----------------------------- This configuration file uses the Sample_39.fcs file as data source.
+                                     as an example (the infected group of mice). in.dat ----------------------------- This configuration file uses the Sample_39.fcs file as data source.
                                      The MCTA application will generate the color dot-plot according to this configuration file.
-in_Sample_37.dat ------------------- Another example of configuration file, this time using
+in_Sample_37.dat ------------------- Another example of a configuration file, this time using
-                                     the Sample_37.fcs as input file.
+                                     the Sample_37.fcs as an input file.
 MCTA.f90 --------------------------- Fortran program that generates the colored dot-plot.
 MCTA.pdf --------------------------- Tutorial of the package.
 script-gnu-color ------------------- Gnuplot script, this script uses the information in the